modular-magician/terraform-provider-google-beta/website/docs/r/workbench_instance.html.markdown

   (Optional)
   Flag to enable managed end user credentials for the instance.

+* `enable_deletion_protection` -
+  (Optional)
+  Optional.
+If true, deletion protection will be enabled for this Workbench Instance.

 * `instance_id` -
   (Optional)
   Required.
 User-defined unique ID of this instance.